ratewalamit/Ratewal_Notes/publishingWithReadTheDocs.md

 **Step 2a** Change the build folder to ***docs*** in Makefile as well as make.bat, please mind the default folder is _build.

-**Step 2b** Make these changes to conf.py to use particular theme and increase widht of the frame
+**Step 2b** Make these changes to conf.py to use the particular theme and increase width of the frame

 ```shell
 html_theme = 'sphinx_rtd_theme'